 In the Split Tone panel, you can set different tones for the highlights and the shadows.

-To create a monotone photo, you can simply set both the shadow tone and the highlight tone to the same colour value setting.
+To create a monotone photo, you can simply set both the shadow tone and the highlight tone to the same color value setting.

 You can use this technique for creative purposes, but I have rarely found a photo that truly benefits from being made monochromatic in post-processing.